reubenwbetts/Digitally-Controlled-Analog-EQ/Teensy-code/readme.md

 The code is structured as so:

 - Read in pots to an Array
-- Filter out any noise with a pair of IIR's (exponential moving averages)
+- Filter out any noise with a pair of fixed-point IIR's
 - Distribute the filtered signal to the SPI TXBuffer.
 - Compare this TXBuffer to the previous buffer created and if difffernt, update the digipots.

-**THIS CODE IS SLOW, ANALOGREAD AND GENERAL ARDUINO LIBRARIES ADD A MASSIVE OVERHEAD, BUT IT WORKS AS A PROOF-OF-CONCEPT**
+**THIS CODE IS SLOW, ANALOGREAD ADDS A MASSIVE OVERHEAD, BUT IT WORKS AS A PROOF-OF-CONCEPT**